Merri/react-lazy/README.md

 ## Why `react-lazy`?

 1. Minimalistic and performant implementation with less dependencies than other solutions
-2. You can choose between ease-of-use (LazyGroup) and do-it-yourself (Lazy, Observer)
+2. You can choose between ease-of-use (LazyGroup) and do-it-yourself (Lazy)
-3. The hard part of handling `noscript` is done for you (Lazy, LazyGroup)
+3. The hard part of handling `noscript` is done for you

 ----